-The annual percentage rate, or APR, is a consumer financing tool used to compare one loan offering with another.
-The APR is NOT the interest rate.
-Rather, it is the cost of money borrowed, expressed as an annualized rate.
+The annual percentage rate (APR) is a consumer financing tool used to compare one loan offering with another.
+APR is often confused with interest rate — it’s actually the cost of money borrowed expressed as an annualized rate.

-The APR is not the interest rate a borrower pays on a loan.
-A loan consists of four basic elements; the interest rate, the loan amount, the loan term and the payment.
-The interest rate, expressed as a percentage, is an amount due the lender as compensation for extending a loan to a borrower.
-If a loan has an interest rate of 10.00 percent, the lender will receive interest revenues of 10.00 percent of the loan each year.
+- Interest rate: Expressed as a percentage, it is the compensation amount due to the lender for funding the loan.
+If a loan has an interest rate of 10 percent, the lender will receive interest revenues of 10 percent of the loan each year.

-The APR looks at all finance charges required by or incurred on a loan – including all interest charges.
+The APR looks at all charges required by or incurred on a loan, including all interest charges.

-The APR number considers the cost of borrowing.
-Along with an interest rate, a lender may also require other fees before a loan can be issued.
-A lender might have a loan processing fee, a loan application expense or a charge for a credit report.
-Finance charges are considered as the cost to borrow money.
+The APR number indicates the cost of borrowing.
+Along with an interest rate, a lender may also require other fees before a loan can be issued, including loan-processing fees, loan application expenses or charges for credit report processing.
+These kinds of finance charges are considered as part of the overall cost to borrow money.

-The reason why a shorter term can increase the APR is that the borrower has less time to pay off those additional finance charges.
-This is particularly true if the non-interest finance charges are basically fixed, regardless of the loan term.
+A shorter term can increase the APR as is that the borrower pays off the loan in a short period of time.
+This is particularly true if the non-interest finance charges are fixed regardless of the loan term.